seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/3-using-the-menuview/1-setting-up-the-menuview.md

+# Setting up the Menu View

-The following of this guide will guide you through building simple Color Application as in Figure 1.
+This tutorial will guide you through building simple Color Application using `UIMenuView`.

 First of all: Create your app using **InAir Blank App Template**.

 ###Creating the Main Layout XML File:
-Create a `menuview_layout.xml` in `res/layout` directory and set up a `ViewGroup` that would contain our `UIMenuView` with some specific like below:
+Create a `menuview_layout.xml` in `res/layout` directory and set up a `UIViewGroup` that contains our `UIMenuView` with some specific attributes as below:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <UIViewGroup